CAP-IT MGUS has two projects.

 2. Prevent IgM MGUS Progression by Targeting the Driver Mutation (BCM & Duke)

-Research involving MGUS mouse models and primary human samples from MGUS patients has demonstrated that bone marrow cellular senescence related to aging, iron metabolism, and increased DKK1 in MGUS plasma cells are linked to MGUS progression.
-The hypothesis is that alterations in the bone marrow microenvironment (ME) alter gene expression of MGUS plasma cells and induce both bone destruction and immunosuppression, resulting in MGUS plasma cell proliferation and disease escape from effective immune surveillance.
+By studying MGUS mouse models and primary human samples from MGUS patients, we have demonstrated that bone marrow cellular senescence related to aging, iron metabolism, and increased DKK1 in MGUS plasma cells are linked to MGUS progression.
+We hypothesize that changes in the bone marrow microenvironment (ME) alter gene expression of MGUS plasma cells and induce both bone destruction and immunosuppression resulting in MGUS plasma cell proliferation and disease escape from effective immune surveillance.

 1. Determine the role of cellular senescence of ME in MGUS progression.